bellagracefinck/imdb_network/finalReport_ConnectedComponents.markdown

 ![An example of a director-crew link.](img/DC_link.png){#fig:dc_link width="0.5\\linewidth"}

-## Assumptions and Justifications {#assumptions-and-justifications .unnumbered}
+## Assumptions and Justifications

-1. The crew member's primary role is defined as the role they possessed most frequently over the course of their career.
-This is justified by the fact that the vast majority (97.4%) of crew members remain in the same role for the entirety of their careers.
+1.  _The crew member's primary role is defined as the role they possessed most frequently over the course of their career._ This is justified by the fact that the vast majority (97.4%) of crew members remain in the same role for the entirety of their careers.

-2. For one director-crew link, the edge weight calculation is invalid due to the fact that the director has not worked with anyone in the crew member's primary role and the crew member was working in a role other than their primary one while on the director's film.
-In this edge case, the edge weight is set equal to the collaboration score, which divides the number of collaborations by the total number of films.
+2.  _For one director-crew link, the edge weight calculation is **invalid** due to the fact that the director has not worked with anyone in the crew member's primary role and the crew member was working in a role other than their primary one while on the director's film._ In this edge case, the edge weight is set equal to the collaboration score, which divides the number of collaborations by the total number of films.

-3. Due to the overwhelming amount of niche subroles listed on IMDB, the usage of the more general role category is more effective for network generation.
-Relying on subroles to get adequate model results puts the model at a disadvantage because naming conventions of different roles differ across productions and many subrole titles are tailor-made for the movie itself.
+3.  _Due to the overwhelming amount of niche subroles listed on IMDB, the usage of the more general role category is more effective for network generation._ Relying on subroles to get adequate model results puts the model at a disadvantage because naming conventions of different roles differ across productions and many subrole titles are tailor-made for the movie itself.
 For example, crew members who